Once your app is ready to be deployed there are a few things you should do.

 never be exposed to the Internet at large.
 Disabling debug changes the following

-PHP Errors are not displayed.
+PHP Warnings and Errors are not displayed.

 In addition to the above, many plugins and application extensions use